NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson01_dge_setup_overview.md

 With differential expression analysis, we are looking for genes that change in expression between two or more groups (defined in the metadata) - case vs. control - correlation of expression with some variable or clinical outcome

-**Why does it not work to identify differentially expressed gene by ranking the genes by how different they are between the two groups (based on fold change values)?**
+**Why does it not work to identify differentially expressed genes simply by ranking the genes by how different they are between the two groups (based on fold change values)?**

 <img src="../img/foldchange_heatmap.png" width="200"/>